-The Jain Temple in Wayanad is one of the most important amongst a series of ruins spread across the state of Kerala that testify to a period of a strong Jain presence in this region.
-Believed to have been built in the 13th century, it is inspired by the Vijayanagar architectural style and it is made wholly of granite.
+The Jain Temple in Wayanad is one of the most important among a series of ruins spread across the state of Kerala that testify to a period of a strong Jain presence in this region.
+Believed to have been built in the 13th century, it is inspired by the Vijayanagar architectural style and is made wholly of granite.
 It had served as a shrine and later as the ammunition storehouse for Tipu Sultan.

 The temples at Punchavayal and Puthanangadi are famous owing to the Jain temples.
-The beautifully carved pillars although ravaged by time have a charm.
+The beautifully carved pillars, although ravaged by time, have a charm.
 A square granite slab with a carving of Mahavir Jain graces the inner Sanctorum.
 The ambiance is divine and rejuvenating.

 10. Visit Meenmutty Waterfalls

-The Meenmutty waterfalls in Wayanad is the second largest in the State.
+The Meenmutty waterfalls in Wayanad are the second largest in the State.
 It is one of the unmissable things to do in the hill station.
 Nestled in the greenery of the Mepadi forest range, the waterfalls are breathtaking.
 Adventure-seekers and nature lovers are absolutely in love with the locale and the sight.

 The waterfalls are three leveled, falling from a height of 984 ft.
-The view is spectacular and at its magnificent best during monsoon.
+The view is spectacular and at its magnificent best during the monsoon.
 After a two-km trek through the forest starting from the entry point on the Kozhikode-Ooty interstate highway, reach the natural spectacle of God’s Own Country.